 For use on unfinished or oil-finished wood (not varnished wood), this 2-in-1 treatment both penetrates and protects your equipment, giving it a soft buttery feel and a polished look.

-Linseed oil penetrates the wood and adds a rich luster, along with a resin strength once it has cured.
+Linseed oil is a drying oil.
+It penetrates the wood and adds a rich luster, along with a resin strength once it has cured.
 Beeswax adds a protective layer to prevent dust, debris, and mold from reaching the wood itself.
-Turpentine thins the product, making the paste wax soft and easy to apply while also helping the linseed oil penetrate deeper into the wood.
+Turpentine thins the product, making the paste wax softer and easier to apply, while also helping the linseed oil penetrate deeper into the wood.

-This is a 2oz tin (60g), made in-house by Solomon from just three all-natural ingredients of US origins:
+Our Formula 2.0 comes in a 2oz tin (60g) or 8oz jar (240g), made in-house by Solomon from just three all-natural ingredients of US origins:

-- 40% Local Rocky Mountain Beeswax (Defiance Bee & Honey, Colorado).
-Filtered by hand to remove slumgum.
+- 29% Local Rocky Mountain Beeswax (Defiance Bee & Honey, Colorado).

-- 40% Special Linseed Oil (EarthPaint, North Carolina).
-Pure flax oil made from high quality flax, extracted, cleaned, and refined.
+- 57% Special Linseed Oil (EarthPaint, North Carolina).
+Pure flax oil made from high-quality flax, extracted, cleaned, and refined.
 Nothing added; no chemical dryers or VOCs.

-- 20% Pure Gum Spirits of Turpentine (Creekwood Naturals, North Carolina).
-100% pure gum spirits, distilled directly from pine rosin - not an industrial by-product of paper pulp like common turpentine.
+- 14% Pure Gum Spirits of Turpentine (Creekwood Naturals, North Carolina).
+100% pure gum spirits, distilled directly from pine rosin - not like common turpentine which is an industrial by-product of paper pulp.

-- Some people have an allergic reaction to Flax Oil and/or Pure Gum Spirits.
+- Some people have an allergic reaction to Flax Oil and/or Turpentine (Pure Gum Spirits).
 When in doubt, wear Personal Protective Equipment when handling this product.

-- Some boards have a Urushi lacquer grid, which is in the Poison Ivy family.
+- Some traditional boards have a Urushi lacquer grid, which is in the Poison Ivy family.
 Use non-latex gloves in a well-ventilated area.
-A cloth will be better than steel wool to avoid abrading/thinning the lacquer with the Turpentine that is present in the wax.
+A cloth or plastic abrasive will be better than steel wool to avoid disturbing the lacquer.